tympanix/angular-table-resize/README.md

 The module automatically saves the current column width to *localStorage*.
 This however requires that you supply your **\<table\>** with an *id* and all of your table headers **\<th\>** with and *id* as well.

 #### Resizing Modes
-The resize mode kan be set to any of theese modes.
-Chose the one that works best for you.
+The resize mode can be set to any of these modes.
+Choose the one that works best for you.

 | Resize Mode       | Description          |
 | :---------------- |:--------------|